qianngchn/nextspider/README.md

 # nextspider
-a extensible web spider written in C and extened by Lua
+a multi-thread web spider written in C and extened by Lua